-Fee Adjustments and Refunds.
-Students who change their program in the first three weeks of classes will receive a full refund of the fees paid and will be assessed the full fee appropriate to the new elections.
-If changes are made thereafter, the higher of the two fees will be assessed.
-The following regulations govern fee refunds.
+Fee Adjustments and Refunds

+Students who change their program within the first three weeks of classes will receive a full refund of the fees paid and will be assessed the full fee for their new elections.
+If changes are made after the third week of classes, the higher of the two fees will be assessed.
+Other regulations are as follows:

-- 1) Students withdrawing after registration and before the end of the first three weeks of classes shall pay a disenrollment fee of \$50 but will be refunded any other part of the fee which has been paid. - 2) Students withdrawing during the third week of classes in the divided term or in the fourth, fifth, and sixth weeks of classes in a full term shall pay a disenrollment fee of \$50 or shall forfeit 50 per cent of the assessed fee, whichever is larger. - 3) Students withdrawing subsequent to the third week of classes in the divided term, and to the sixth week of classes in the full term, shall pay the assessed term fee in full. - 4) The effective date of refund is the date the withdrawal notice is received in the Registrar's Office. - 5) Any refund due the student will be mailed to the home address.
+- Students who withdraw after registration and before the end of the third week of classes will pay a \$50 disenrollment fee, but will be refunded any other part of the fee which has been paid. - Students who withdraw after the third week and before the end of the sixth week of a full term will pay a \$50 disenrollment fee or 50 percent of the assessed fee, whichever is higher. - Students who withdraw after the sixth week of a full term will pay the assessed fee in full. - Students who withdraw in the third week of a divided term will pay a \$50 disenrollment fee or 50 percent of the assessed fee, whichever is higher. - Students who withdraw after the third week of a divided term will pay the assessed fee in full.

+- The effective date of refund is the date the withdrawal notice is received in the Registrar's Office. - Any refund due will be mailed to the student's home address